Cycling routes in Paris Region

 This European route runs between Trondheim in Norway and Santiago de Compostela in Spain, along the historical Pilgrims' Route.
 Extending over almost 1,700 kilometres and running through Paris, rides along rivers and canals are yours to enjoy.

 But don't worry, you don't need to do it all in one go!
 In the Paris region, between towns and countryside, along the Marne and the Canal de l'Ourcq.

 Fall in love with the Fontainebleau and Nemours châteaux.
 The Scandibérique offers you bike rides at a gentler pace.

 The Seine à Vélo: a world of discovery between Paris and the sea!

-In summer 2020, get on your bikes for a ride along the Seine Valley, from the capital to the English Channel.
+Get on your bikes for a ride along the Seine Valley, from the capital to the English Channel.

 From urban discoveries to charming country landscapes, many surprises await you along the 430-kilometre route.
 Journey from Paris to Le Havre via Rouen, with an optional detour to Honfleur and Deauville, on this cycle route for all ages and abilities.